gilmore-lab/protocols/ssvep-high-density-setup.md

 ![Run Session](imgs/power-diva-autorun.pictClipping.jpg)

+- Try to get the following number of blocks of data:
+  - Infant: 6
+  - Child: 10
+  - Adult: 12

 - On the Net Station computer, make sure the “Recording” symbol is displayed on the upper left-hand side of the screen.
 Also, make sure the event flag labeled “DIN4” is present, as well as a flag below this with the condition number (e.g., “c004”).
+  - the flag "p003" means that the study was paused

 ## AFTER SESSION